Messaging Analytics

 • REGULAR: Paid traffic for that category.

 • volume: Total number of WhatsApp messages.
 It counts how many messages were sent for that specific day, WhatsApp number, destination country, pricing category, and pricing type.
-That is, volume tells you “how many messages of this kind were sent on this day to this country from this number".
+Volume represents the count of messages sent on that day for that specific combination of number, country, category, and type.

 • cost: Total estimated cost for the messages in that row, expressed in USD or local currency, according to Meta's data.